-- Course selections should be based on the requirements of the intended transfer to a four-year institution.
-Students should speak to their advisor for clarification. - Students must select one math course, one lab science course, and one technology course and complete the 12 cr. requirement with any additional math or science course from the list of Approved General Education Courses.
+- Students must select one math course, one lab science course, and one technology course and complete the 12 credit requirement with any additional math or science course from the list of Approved General Education Courses.
 Students may attempt to "test out" of the technology requirement.
-If they succeed, they must take an additional course(s) in math or science from the List of Approved General Education Courses.
+If they succeed, they must take an additional course in math or science from the List of Approved General Education Courses. - Performing Arts Program Electives: Any course in DANC, MUSC, or THTR.
+Students selecting courses which are less than 3 credits must take additional courses from the lists provided in order to complete a total of 6 credits in Dance and/or Music and/or Theatre.